EURO 2020 is over — and we congratulate Italy, the new European champion.

-St Petersburg is the only Russian city that will proudly host EURO 2020 games.
-More precisely, 4 matches of the tournament will be held in the city on the Neva:
+St Petersburg is the only Russian city that will host EURO 2020 games.
+More precisely, 7 matches of the tournament will be held in the city on the Neva:

 Krestovsky Stadium opened in the spring of 2017.
 The project of the stadium was made by Japanese architect Kisho Kurokawa, and it’s called ‘The Spaceship’.

-Just imagine: you exit Krestovsky Island metro station and you enter a big park.
+Just imagine: you exit Krestovsky Ostrov metro station and you enter a big park.
 You slowly walk down a wide alley and enjoy the sweet smell of blooming lindens.
-You pass by fountains and small lakes… Then you suddenly see a huge spaceship right in front of you!
+You pass by fountains and ponds.
+And then you suddenly stumble upon a huge spaceship right in front of you!

-After that, you pass the gates of the stadium, go up the stairs… and enjoy another breathtaking view: Finland Gulf and cruise liners in the port… Well, it’s better to see once than hear one hundred times!
+After that, you pass the gates of the stadium, go up the stairs… and enjoy another breathtaking view: the Gulf of Finland.
+Well, it’s better to see once than hear one hundred times!

 In 2018 Krestovsky Stadium hosted the World Cup matches.
 I hope everyone who visited St Petersburg during that time, enjoyed the city and the stadium too.

 You will certainly have free time in Saint Petersburg and may want to explore the city.
 Check the post about must-see places in Saint Petersburg to know more about the city’s landmarks.

 What Is FAN ID And How To Get It

 FAN ID is a mandatory document for all the visitors of the matches in St Petersburg.
 FAN ID allows the spectators to come to Russia visa-free.
 Besides, FAN ID gives you access to the stadium.
 Do not forget: you will need both — your ticket and your FAN ID — to get to the stadium in St Petersburg.